capotej/finagle-stats-exporter/README.md

 # Finagle Stats Exporter

-A simple tool that takes stats output from finagle and ships it to statsd.
+A simple tool that takes stats output from finagle and ships it to statsd, meant to be run from crond.

 ### Installation
     go get github.com/capotej/finagle-stats-exporter